 For this reason, I am no longer ''in a relationship''...have ''taken myself off the market'' (I hardly considered myself as ''fresh meat'')...and have resolved to spending the rest of my life alone, as a widower...because Janice really set the bar high, in so many ways, especially in being a virtuous, Christian woman...which as Proverbs 31:10 notes...''she was more valuable than fine rubies''.

 It would take a Mighty Miracle from The Lord to make me change that.
-I'm basically a full time caregiver (except for actual physical care) for my elderly Mom, and with numerous new health issues of my own, I have ENDED all travel outside of central Arkansas.
+I have also ENDED all travel outside of central Arkansas.
 While I don't mind being ''a shoulder to cry on'', I can NOTsee the relationship going much further than that.
 Now, if The Good Lord wants to make a liar out of me (He did it once before), that's His Choice.
 But, that's out of my hands now.

 Rest In Peace...My Sweet Snake...your loving Alligator misses you so much...but I will see you again one day.

 Return To Top Of Page